1871fotc/fotc/docs/walks/bcc-walk-1.md

     Continue along Federation Avenue to graves of George Phillips and James Cowlishaw on either side of the road.

-## George Phillips <small>(1843-1921)</small>
+## George Phillips <small>(1843‑1921)</small>

 George Phillips died on 3 June 1921 at the age of 77 after being known as one of the pioneers who opened up North Queensland, the possibilities of the Gulf country, and who laid out the town of Normanton.
-A surveyor and civil engineer, he also made many valuable contributions to The Daily Telegraph on the physical aspects, climatology, natural and artificial products of the country, and the life and manners of its people.
+A surveyor and civil engineer, he also made [many valuable contributions to The Daily Telegraph](https://trove.nla.gov.au/search/category/newspapers?keyword=%22G%20Phillips%22&l-state=Queensland&l-title=840&l-decade=191&l-category=Article) on the physical aspects, climatology, natural and artificial products of the country, and the life and manners of its people.
 For many years he was a leading member and fellow of the Royal Geographical Society, and contributed several valuable papers.
 During his funeral service at the City Tabernacle, Reverend Richer, a good friend of George Phillips, spoke of the man and his great service to Queensland.

-## James Cowlishaw <small>(1834-1913)</small>
+## James Cowlishaw <small>(1834‑1913)</small>

 James Cowlishaw was an architect, newspaper director, trustee and politician.
 He was born in Sydney in 1834 and came to Brisbane in 1861 to practise as an architect.
 He designed a few private homes including *Hanworth House* at East Brisbane and *Oakwal* at Windsor, both of which still exist, but he was mostly concerned with commercial buildings and designed some of the finest buildings of the period, including Brisbane Grammar School.
 He acquired a large interest in the Queensland Trustees Limited, and was a founder of the Brisbane Gas Company in 1864.
 He was also one of the founding trustees of the Toowong Cemetery.